-As a carer, you could be caring for a relative, partner or friend who is ill, frail, disabled, has mental ill health or substance misuse problems.
+As an unpaid carer, you could be caring for a relative, partner or friend who is ill, frail, disabled, has mental ill health or substance misuse problems.

 Being a carer can be very rewarding but can affect you physically and emotionally.

 You have a right to information to support you in your caring role, which can include a carers assessment.

 COVID-19: carer assessments are currently being conducted by telephone.

 Read about the Newport City Council carers assessment process

 Carers Wales guide to getting an assessment factsheet (pdf)

 Sign up to the Carers Network to receive regular eBulletins and up-to-date carer news, email firstname.lastname@example.org

 Newport Carers Handbook (pdf): a guide to services available in Newport and a useful resource for carers.